-Now that we’ve identified – and jettisoned – these common pricing myths, let’s move on to what really works.
+Now that we’ve identified (and debunked) these common pricing myths, let’s move on to what really works.

-The second question concerned pricing for what your potential clients are willing to pay, and this is a completely different area, since it’s based on the value that your work brings to clients.
-To answer this question, let’s hear what two amazing PhotoVision instructors have to say, Sue Bryce and Beth Forester:
+The second question concerned pricing for what your potential clients are willing to pay, and this is a completely different area since it’s based on the value that your work brings to clients.
+To answer this question, check out these videos featuring two amazing PhotoVision instructors, Sue Bryce and Beth Forester: